 Excellence in Education Grants Excellence in Education funds over $250,000 in classroom grants, resources, and partnerships to benefit students and teachers annually within the Tahoe Truckee Unified School District.
-Spring 2023 Grant Cycle The 2023 grant cycle is open.
-The grant deadline is March 27, 2023.
-Please click the link below to access the grant application.
-Apply for a Grant Excellence in Education funds over $250,000 in classroom grants, resources, and partnerships to benefit students and teachers annually within the Tahoe Truckee Unified School District.
+Spring 2023 Grant Cycle The 2023 grant cycle has closed.
+Applicants will be notified in June if their grant is awarded.
+Excellence in Education funds over $250,000 in classroom grants, resources, and partnerships to benefit students and teachers annually within the Tahoe Truckee Unified School District.
 The Grant Giving program is supported by the Foundation’s annual fundraising efforts that include Dining for Schools, Golfing for Schools, Skiing for Schools, Endowment Fund interest, as well as by corporate and individual donations.
 Grant monies support programs that are specifically designed to promote student interest in learning, to give students hands-on learning experiences, and to encourage quality academic performance.
 “I feel like my big educational purpose is to make connections and help kids make connections.
 And, all of the grant materials - whether it’s science or math or art – enable the students to go deeper in their thinking and make connections.
 I don’t think I could do what I do without having the support of Excellence in Education, I really couldn’t.” — Molly Holiday, a teacher at Kings Beach Elementary "I have been teaching since 2006 and in that time, I've never seen a foundation support teachers as much as I have with Excellence in Education.
 It really is remarkable to have a partner in education like that." -- Jason Flesock, a teacher at North Tahoe High School BY THE NUMBERS A quick look at some of the Foundation’s most significant contributions through June 2022: $50,000 to expand a program using social works in the schools to support student wellness. $80,000 to assist Tahoe Truckee Unified School District to purchase an additional 300 Chromebooks during distance learning $10,000 for WiFi HotSpots to aid student connectivity during distance and hybrid learning. $240,000 for the Tahoe Truckee Unified School District 1:1 Chromebook program over a 5 year period Multi-year $10,000 - $20,000 annual contribution to Aim High, an academic middle school summer program Multi-year $10,000 annual contribution to fund the Boys & Girls Club for expansion of on-campus after-school programs $17,800 for Link Crew and Breaking Down the Walls programming at the high schools $112,000 to the Forest-Fire Project, a partnership between Sierra Watershed Education Partnership (SWEP) and Sierra Nevada Arts Council Students in every school within the district have benefited from these grants, and the Foundation continually seeks to balance its grant-giving in three ways: Funding at all grade levels Funding at all school sites Funding for all academic disciplines SELECTION CRITERIA A complete outline of selection criteria and guidelines are included on the grant application, however, the basic selection criteria include: The degree of curriculum enhancement in an area of demonstrated need The degree of the project/program that directly engages students The longevity of the project/program without requiring additional funds The number of youth directly/indirectly involved, and, How can the project/program measure its success through objective or subjective means?
 FREQUENTLY ASKED QUESTIONS Grant Guidelines Please review the guidelines for submitting grants to the Excellence in Education Foundation.
 When are grant applications due?
 Grant applications are due late March and must be submitted through the Excellence in Education website.
 When will grant recipients be notified and/or receive allocated funds?
 Recipients will be notified if their grant was approved in June.
 Grants will be presented to the TTUSD Board in August.
 Following that meeting, allocated funds will be available to teachers who have been awarded grants.
 Is there a date by which grant money must be spent?
 Yes, all grant money must be spent by mid-May at the conclusion of the school district’s fiscal year.
 Are there specific things Excellence in Education will NOT fund?
 We generally do not fund requests for basic classroom furniture, extracurricular activities, field trips, individual student scholarships, salaries, stipends or payment for services, playground structures, reimbursed items, grants previously funded three times, grants not ranked by the school site or site council, and travel expenses.